 Meet Emma Nyambura – a four-year-old girl who has a history of rickets that has caused severe bowing leaving her with chronic pain in the spine, pelvis and legs that makes it difficult for her to learn.
 Emma has never received proper treatment for her condition.
 Her parents thought that the problem will resolve on its own as she grew.Read More

 Our music club has put Hands of Love on the map, winning first prize at district-wide (Kasarani) competition and then at the regional-wide (Nairobi) competition.
 So, we will be participating at the Kenya National Music Festival which will be held at Kabarak University, Nakuru, August 5 – 9.
-The team performed a special composition about child protection and safety inRead More
+But the competition has been about more than just winning prizes.
+ItRead More

 We had an amazing and productive week, learning and growing together.
 It was a week of many change and many firsts.
 Elizabeth, one of the two new teachers was on duty and she did an excellent job coordinating various activities and leading the assembly – during which she taught us new Kamba (one of the over 42 local languages) songs.Read More